 If the victim has not collapsed, call the doctor who prescribed this medication.
 The doctor may want to order lab tests.

-Symptoms of overdose may include tirednessunusual bleeding or bruisingfever, sore throat, chills, cough, or other signs of infection
+Symptoms of overdose may include the following: tirednessunusual bleeding or bruisingfever, sore throat, chills, cough, or other signs of infection

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.